- Liquid biopsy technology can find 13 types of cancers within a very short time of only two hours, and with 99% accuracy.

 The genesis of liquid-biopsy R&D in Japan

 The history of R&D on liquid biopsy based cancer diagnostics is not comparatively long in Japan; a large-size national research project on cancer liquid biopsy was commenced in 2014.
-New Energy and Industrial Technology Development Organization (NEDO), a government-funding agency, funded a collaborative development program focused on developing the foundations of microRNA measurement technology in bodily fluids.
+New Energy and Industrial Technology Development Organisation (NEDO), a government-funding agency, funded a collaborative development program focused on developing the foundations of microRNA measurement technology in bodily fluids.

 MicroRNA, also written miRNA, is a very short nucleic acid molecule consisting of about 20 bases that regulate genes and proteins in the body.
 The concentration of miRNA in the blood start to change from the early stages of cancer.
 Toshiba came up with a proprietary device that can detect the quantity of miRNA using electrochemical gene detection technology.